 We are delighted to announce the winners of the 2020 ESE Awards.
 The winners have not only contributed to endocrinology as a whole, but have also made major advances in their specialities.

-Each of these worthy winners will be presenting a plenary lecture at the European Congress of Endocrinology (ECE) in Prague, Czech Republic on 23-26 May 2020.
+Each of these worthy winners will be presenting a plenary lecture at the e-ECE 2020 Congress.

 We also invite you to submit your nominations for the 2021 Awards.